emilsundberg-h/designtoken_storybook/README.md

 In this project you can create design tokens and icons in Figma and import those in this code.

-### 1.

-npm install
+### 1. npm install

-### 2.

-You need to create a file called figma.config.json.
+### 2. Create a file called figma.config.json.

 Set it up like `template.figma.config.json`, but replace it with the correct KEY and ID.

 You’ll find the KEY and ID in the Figma document.